openface/onset-alien-invasion/FRAMEWORK.md

             spinner = false             -- shows a spinner for the duration of interaction },
-        sound = "sounds/squeak.mp3"     -- sound to play during interaction with object },
+        sound = "sounds/squeak.mp3"     -- sound to play during interaction with object prop = {
+            target = "tree",            -- for interacting with world objects (Eg. tree, water, vehicle_hood) desc = "Chop Tree",         -- label for "Use" when interacting remote_event = "HarvestTree" -- event called when [E] is pressed to interact with world object }
+    },
     modelid = 1262,                     -- [required] object modelid
     image = "survival/SM_Axe-Neo.png",  -- 2D image for objects using a custom asset
     max_carry = 1,                      -- [required] maximum number that can be carried in inventory
-    max_use = 1,                        -- for usable types, number of times it can be used use_label = "Activate",             -- for usable types, the alternate name for "Use" recipe = {                          -- resources required to build this item at workbench (nil = non-buildable) metal = 20,
+    max_use = 1,                        -- for usable types, number of times it can be used use_label = "Activate",             -- alternate name for "Use" (Eg. Drink, Eat, Chop, etc) recipe = {                          -- resources required to build this item at workbench (nil = non-buildable) metal = 20,
         plastic = 5,